Before talking about culture, I would like to introduce the Croissant! Which is for me, one of the symbol of French culture.

 The apéritif, familiarly called the apéro, is a real institution in France.
 It’s a relaxed time spent with the family or friends before dinner.
 It’s the time to have a drink while nibbling on something tasty.
 It is far from the most unpleasant of French traditions.
 You’ll see; you’ll soon develop a taste for it.

-THE CULT OF THE BAGUETTE
+THE BAGUETTE

 If you have in mind a picture of a French person walking about with a baguette tucked under the arm, you won’t be disappointed.
 The French do indeed adore bread and have developed a real cult of the baguette.
-And you shouldn’t wait to do the same.
-The only question is if you prefer it with just a little crusty or well-done.
+There are lots of artisanal baguettes and i recommend you to try them, you will fall in love with the french baguettes!